Next month’s end marks my first anniversary of owning the 2021 Model Y Long Range and, with it, my entry into the muddy realm of “driving automation.”

 The technical acronyms of autonomous driving

-Extra: Common technical terms of driving automation
+Extra: Common technical terms for driving automation

 Below are a few standard technical terms used to determine how a vehicle handles driving automation.